 You can contact us for advice or support at any stage of your application.
 We can also give feedback on draft applications, if they are sent to us at least one week before the scheme closing date.
 We would encourage you to contact us if you would like feedback on your application.
 However please note that all comments are for guidance only and grant decisions are made solely by the Partnership Grants Allocating Panel.

-You might also like to read ‘Getting practical: a framework for practical work in science’ (PDF), which is a useful resource for designing the practical components of a project.
+You might also like to read Getting practical: a framework for practical work in science (PDF), which is a useful resource for designing the practical components of a project.

 To ensure all applications are judged fairly and thoroughly, each one is allocated to at least two members of the Partnership Grants Allocating Panel.
 The decision of the Panel is final.

 The current judging panel is:

 Professor David Spiegelhalter FRS, University of Cambridge (Chair)

 Professor Kevin Kerr, Harrogate and District NHS Foundation

 Mr Ian Murphy, Britannia Village Primary School, London

 What is an investigative project?